dns2utf8/iterators_copy_tests/README.md

 # iterators

-Complares the copy behavior of iterators in C++.
+Complares the copy behavior of iterators in C++ and rust.